nymbyl/kernramble_web/content/about.md

 2. Underground

-   He encourages followers, leads a movement - many follow "underground"
+   He encourages followers, leads a movement of sorts - many follow "underground"

 3. It would be Lovely